jfelkowski/click-bridge-API/API-REFERENCE.md

 ### **Search**

-  - ClickBridge provides a search box to query the dataset by article title.
+  - ClickBridge provides a search box to query the dataset.
 This is where a user enters the title of a Wikipedia article.
 After clicking submit, resulting data is listed below.

-    - **GET** /search
+    - **GET** /api/search
       - Returns a list of results for the specific article title searched.
 The list is sorted by count (highest first, limit: 30), returning associated data in four categories (count, current article, previous article, type).